 Starting January 2025 | Monthly Virtual Course for the Department of Navy

-By the end of the course, attendees will possess the knowledge and tools to implement NBS in various landscape settings to reduce risks from natural hazards and enhance the resilience of DON installations.
+By the end of the course, attendees will possess the knowledge and tools to implement NI in various landscape settings to reduce risks from natural hazards and enhance the resilience of DON installations.

-This course is designed for DON personnel, including planners, engineers, facility managers, scientists, environmental professionals, natural resources managers and installation leaders responsible for enhancing mission resilience and sustainability.
+This course is designed for DON personnel, including planners, engineers, facility managers, scientists, environmental professionals, natural resources managers and installation leaders responsible for mission readiness.

 Participants in this course will gain:

-Ready to enhance your understanding of NBS?
+Ready to enhance your understanding of natural infrastructure?
 Register for the course by clicking the “Register Now” button and filling out the form.

 Q. Can I pause and resume the course at my convenience?